holycrap872/ucls-ml-ai/CourseMaterial/07_ai_in_society/00_chat_gpt_blurry_jpeg/lesson_plan.md

     - Self-assess on the rubric
     - Answer questions on the back
 - Ground homework reading
-    - Discussion about economics of data
+    - Discussion about how to handle/prepare for super-intelligence
     - Initial thoughts?

 ### Homework